 Earn your online Human Capital degree from Southern Miss!

 You know you are ready to make critical decisions about human capital investments, and you are ready to take your career to the next level.
-The Human Capital Development doctoral program from Online at Southern Miss focuses on development through the transfer of research.
+The online Human Capital Development degree from Online at Southern Miss focuses on development through the transfer of research.
 This convenient and affordable hybrid online degree program draws on real-world experiences and encourages professionals to engage in research meaningful to their organization.

 This flexible delivery format combines 3-to-5 day and face-to-face courses with web-based instruction.
 Faculty and industry experts facilitate a think-tank learning environment where creativity flourishes and students engage with the brightest minds in human capital development.
 This is your life, plus college.